Moving to Mauritius

 Topics include the main residency pathways available when moving to Mauritius: the retirement visa, residency by property investment, the investor permit, the self-employed permit, and the occupation permit.
 Philip also covers the tax advantages of living in Mauritius and the international banking options available to residents.

-Permit application process - step by step
+Permit application process

 - Police clearance certificate — this can take a few days to 1–2 weeks depending on your country